-We’re Stephanie and Alexandria—mamas, dear friends, and the hearts behind The Unbound Collective.
-With five little ones between us, we created this space out of a deep love for our families and a shared vision for something freer, fuller, and more intentional than traditional schooling ever offered.
+I’m Alexandria—a Fairfield County mom and the heart behind The Unbound Collective.
+With three little ones, I created this space out of a deep love for my family and a vision for something freer, fuller and more intentional than traditional schooling ever offered.

 Our guiding belief?
 That our children are raised to question, empowered to lead.